Jsparrow/jsparrow.github.io/docs/rules/make-serial-version-uid-static-final.md

 ---
 title: Make SerialVersionUID Static Final
 description:
     Adds the modifiers static and final to SerialVersionUid long variables when they are absent.
+tags: ["rule"]
 ---

 # Make SerialVersionUID Static Final